elixir-lang/elixir-lang.github.com/_posts/2019-06-24-elixir-v1-9-0-released.markdown

 ## Configuration

 We also use the work on releases to streamline Elixir's configuration API.
 A new `Config` module has been added to Elixir.
 The previous configuration API, `Mix.Config`, was part of the Mix build tool.
-But since releases provide runtime configuration and Mix is not included in releases, we ported the `Mix.Config` API to Elixir.
+However, since releases provide runtime configuration and Mix is not included in releases, we ported the `Mix.Config` API to Elixir.
 In other words, `use Mix.Config` has been soft-deprecated in favor of `import Config`.

 Another important change related to configuration is that `mix new` will no longer generate a `config/config.exs` file.
 [Relying on configuration is undesired for most libraries](https://hexdocs.pm/elixir/library-guidelines.html#avoid-application-configuration) and the generated config files pushed library authors in the wrong direction.
 Furthermore, `mix new --umbrella` will no longer generate a configuration for each child app, instead all configuration should be declared in the umbrella root.
 That's how it has always behaved, we are now making it explicit.